 I wouldn’t call myself a lazy person, but I’m certainly not an active person.
 I have struggled for years to work out consistently, and usually only succeed in short bursts of 2-12 weeks at a time.
 Then I don’t work out for months.
 It’s always been a chore, and an exercise in willpower to actually put in the effort.
 I also have chronic lower back problems that I believe is partly due to lack of physical flexibility.
 My efforts to keep up a stretching routine have been equally inconsistent to my workout routine.

+There has been a substantial shift in my mindset since starting WHM.
 Most importantly, I feel healthier.
 Sure, my lifestyle is healthier, and the individual things that I do should lead to being healthier.
 But being healthier has not always led to a quality-of-life improvement.
 Perhaps that’s one reason that I haven’t been consistent with working out, etc. The redditor who inspired this post pointed out that many of the benefits I listed (below) may have come from simply being a more active person, not necessarily cold showers or WHM.
 In my mind, if it was the training that led me to being more active, I’m not sure the distinction is relevant.
 It improved my life!

 - I have cut my caffeine consumption to 1/3 because the cold showers have replaced the need for it.
 The 1/3 remaining is because I love lattes and didn’t want to give them up completely.